94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

 ## Workflow Steps

+### STEP 0: Confirm Input Parameter

+- Explicitly state which mitigation ID (M####) is being processed at the start
+- Create a variable or tracking note: "CURRENT_MITIGATION = M####"
+- CRITICAL: Do NOT switch to a different mitigation ID unless the user explicitly requests it
+- If the conversation history mentions a different mitigation ID, ASK the user to clarify which mitigation should be processed before proceeding
+- Reference this mitigation ID in ALL subsequent steps

 ### STEP 1: Navigate to MITRE ATT&CK Page for mitigation M####
+> **REMINDER:** You are processing mitigation M#### (confirm this is the correct ID from STEP 0)
 * Open MITRE ATT&CK mitigation page: https://attack.mitre.org/mitigations/M####/
 > M#### stands for the mitigation being currently processed
 * Take screenshot to see the page structure

 ### STEP 2: Extract Techniques List related to M####
+> **REMINDER:** You are processing mitigation M#### (confirm this is the correct ID from STEP 0)
 * Locate the "Techniques Addressed by Mitigation" section
 * Extract the COMPLETE list of technique/subtechnique IDs from the table
 > CRITICAL: Use get_page_text or read_page tools to ensure you capture ALL techniques.